 Dr. Chad D. Stebbins became director of the Institute of International Studies on July 1, 1999, after spending 16 months as assistant director.
 Dr. Stebbins is also a professor of journalism and advised Missouri Southern's weekly student newspaper, The Chart, for 15 years.
 He has a master's degree in mass communication from the University of Central Missouri and a Ph.D. in mass communication from Bowling Green State University.
 A scholar in community journalism, Dr. Stebbins is the author of All the News Is Fit to Print: Profile of a Country Editor, published by the University of Missouri Press in 1998.
 He is also the executive director of the International Society of Weekly Newspaper Editors, which is headquartered at Missouri Southern.
-Stebbins has traveled to France, Germany, Austria, Sweden, Ireland, England, Croatia, Russia, China, Taiwan, Senegal, Ivory Coast, and the British Virgin Islands speaking at international conferences and negotiating agreements and partnerships for Missouri Southern.
+Stebbins has traveled to France, Germany, Austria, Sweden, Ireland, England, Croatia, Turkey, Russia, China, Taiwan, Senegal, Ivory Coast, and the British Virgin Islands speaking at international conferences and negotiating agreements and partnerships for Missouri Southern.
 He is a member of the Advisory Council for the Paris-based Center for the Study of International Communications and has helped develop the International Media Seminar in conjunction with the Center and the American University of Paris.
 He served as president of the statewide Study Missouri consortium from 2011-13.

-Cindy Jordan is the secretary to the Institute of International Studies.
-She came to MSSU in 1992 and has worked in several different areas before coming to the Institute in December 2009.
+Cindy Jordan is the administrative assistant for the Institute of International Studies.
+She came to MSSU in 1992 and has worked in several different areas before joining the Institute in December 2009.
 Her hobbies include reading, camping, boating, and traveling.
 Although she has traveled extensively throughout the U.S., she has never traveled abroad, but hopes to someday.
 She is married and has three children and two grandchildren.
-Mrs. Jordan is recovering from severe injuries sustained in the May 22, 2011 Joplin tornado and was able to return to work on Sept.
+Mrs. Jordan made a near miraculous recovery from severe injuries sustained in the May 22, 2011 Joplin tornado and was able to return to work on Sept.
 12, 2011.